 Sleeping on your left promotes better coordination between the digestive system and gravity.
 The small intestine moves waste to the right side in order to make its way to the large intestine and then to the lower colon on the left.
 This increases the probability of having a bowel moment right in the morning.

 Prevent your midsection from sinking by adding pillows between your knees:

 Sandwiching a pillow between your knees helps in the alignment of your spine.
 Misalignment of spine or neck sprains could lead to discomfort at night.
 A pillow between your knees could help in keeping your spine neutral and hence eliminating any discomfort arising from the same.

 According to Professor Chris Idzikowski of the Sleep Assessment and Advisory Service, lying face down while you fall asleep can aid in digestion.
 The professor recommends lying prone in a face-down or in a "free fall" position, with your hands positioned above the pillow.

 The Three-hour rule:

 Always stick to the three hours rule, i.e. Not to eat anything at least three hours before your bedtime.
 This will give your body ample time to digest the food and eliminate nausea during the night.
-These hours will help your digestive system to absorb all the nutrients and eliminating waste.
+These hours will help your digestive system to absorb all the nutrients and eliminate waste.

 Also, in addition to this, it is also necessary that you eat light meals for dinner and the right kind of food.
-Anything that will possibly interfere with your sleep should be avoided, or fatty food which is usually difficult to digest must be eliminating.
+Anything that will possibly interfere with your sleep should be avoided, or fatty food which is usually difficult to digest must be eliminated.